BartoszBezyk/Econometric-Modeling-of-Airline-Operating-Costs/README.md

 python run_pipeline.py data.csv --model model.joblib
 ```

-The script trains the model, evaluates it on a hold‑out set and prints RMSE and MAPE metrics.
+The script trains the model, evaluates it on a hold-out set and prints RMSE and MAPE metrics.
+It also reports diagnostic statistics (Shapiro-Wilk, runs, Durbin-Watson, Spearman correlation and residual skewness).
 The trained model is saved to `model.joblib` by default.

 ## Implementation Notes